dukelec/cdcam/Readme.md

 CDBUS GUI Tool: https://github.com/dukelec/cdbus_gui

-In the current configuration, the frame rate of 800x600 pictures is tested at 10 fps.
-(Restricted by the performance of the STM32G0 chip.)
+In the current configuration, the frame rate of 800x600 pictures is tested at 2.5 fps.
+In previous tests, it was possible to reach 10 fps, but when shooting targets with a lot of detail (when the jpg file is relatively large), the picture tends to tear.

+The fps is limited by the performance of the STM32G0.

 Default sensor: OV2640.